alongubkin/filebox/README.md

 Filebox allows remote users to work on the same directory in real-time.
 It's written in Go.

-Filebox is my project for the [Networking Workshop](https://www.openu.ac.il/courses/20588.htm) of the Open University of Israel.
+Filebox is my project for the [Networking Workshop](https://www.openu.ac.il/courses/20588.htm) in the Open University of Israel.

 ## Features